Robert Dell (engineer): Exhibitions

 Robert Dell’s geothermal sculpture was first installed in 1988 at Seltun hot springs in Krisuvik, Iceland as part of his Fulbright Grant.
 The next officially sanctioned geothermal installations were at Yellowstone National Park’s Grotto, Castle and Old Faithful Geyser Groups in 1996, and at the Great Geysir in Iceland in 1999 when he was an American Scandinavian Fellow to Iceland.
 His work Hitavaettur thermal guardian is a permanent installation at Perlan in Reykjavík, Iceland where it is powered by the municipal geothermal hot water that heats the city.

-Dell's work has been shown widely at galleries, museums, and universities around the world including in Iceland, San Francisco, Chicago, and New York City.
+Dell's work has been shown widely at galleries, museums, and universities around the world including in Iceland, Boston area, San Francisco, Chicago, and New York City.
 Solo installations included MIT's Kresge Oval, Harvard University's Carpenter Center, the Reykjavik Art Museum and the Akureyri Art Museum in Iceland, the LAB Gallery in New York City, and MIT's ACT Cube in 2020.